DAF PUF Overview

 We also masked data in a variety of ways to avoid disclosure.
 These methods include collapsing categories of certain categorical variables, recoding all days to the 15th of the month for date variables, and rounding and top-coding dollar values.
-Please see the documentation for more details on variable recoding.
+Please see the DAF-PUF21 Overview and Documentation for more details on variable recoding.

 The DAF PUF has two components, the Demographic file and the Annual files.
 Each file contains one record per beneficiary and is linkable to the other files using the unique identifier variable, PUFPIN.